Diep.io

-Diep.io (stylized as diep.io) is a multiplayer browser game created by Brazilian developer Matheus Valadares in 2016.
+Diep.io (stylized as diep.io) is a multiplayer browser game created by Brazilian developer Matheus Valadares (also known as M28) in 2016.
 Miniclip first published the mobile version.
 In Diep.io, players control tanks in a two-dimensional arena.
 They earn experience points and upgrades by destroying shapes and other tanks.

 Valadares created the similar Agar.io in 2015.
 The game's viral popularity inspired a genre of similar browser games with simple gameplay and graphics called ".io games", which includes Diep.io.
-Diep was praised for its upgrade system, which gave it more depth and replay value than other ".io games".
+The game was praised for its upgrade system, which gave it more depth and replay value than other ".io games".
 In 2021, it was acquired by Addicting Games.
-In 2024, it was acquired by 3AM Experiences who then contracted out VexxusArts to update and maintain the game.
+In 2024, it was acquired by 3AM Experiences which then contracted VexxusArts to update and maintain the game.
 Google Play reports over 10 million mobile downloads as of 2023.

 Background and development

 Brazilian developer Matheus Valadares created Agar.io in April 2015.
 It is a simple browser game where cells attempt to grow larger by eating agar and other cells.
 Agar.io's unexpected viral success, supported by its popularity on platforms such as YouTube, led to millions of daily players and it becoming the most popular video game of 2015.
 A mobile port was released by Swiss publisher Miniclip.

 Agar.io's rapid rise inspired the similar, snake-themed Slither.io and later an entire genre of simple multiplayer browser games called ".io games", many of which were shooters.
 Valadares released a shooter ".io game" called Diep.io in mid-2016, and Miniclip soon released a mobile version for iOS and Android.

-In 2021, Addicting Gamesthen owned by Enthusiast Gamingacquired Diep.io for an undisclosed amount.
-They previously acquired two other ".io games", Starve.io and Mope.io, and Valadares' Bubble Tanks.
-CEO Bill Karamousiz said they planned to rebuild the mobile app and add new game modes, achievements and cosmetics, among other improvements.
+In 2021, Addicting Games acquired Diep.io for an undisclosed amount.
+CEO Bill Karamouzis said they planned to rebuild the mobile app and add new game modes, achievements and cosmetics, among other improvements.
+In September 2021, Addicting Games was acquired by Enthusiast Gaming. with Diep.io becoming part of the company's portfolio.

-In 2024, YouTuber Mistik purchased the game from Addicting Games, created 3AM Experiences, and then contracted VexxusArts to develop the game.
-On September 8, Mistik uploaded a video called "I bought Diep.io" where he describes his plans for the game.
+In August 2024, 3AM Experiences acquired Diep.io from Addicting Games.
+On September 8, 2024, Mistik published an official video outlining the company's long-term development plans.